 - 1. To compact Spike, loosen the two locks under the seat. - 2.
 Push the seat post out of its track and place it along the mainframe. - 3.
 Then place the seat arm down by the mainframe. - 4.
+Attach the strap around the mainframe and seat arm so it's held together. - 5.
 To save more space you can disassemble the wheels, but this is recommended only when necessary.
 Usually it will require adjusting brakes and wheels again when re-assembling.